PBPC05/C05_tugaskelompok/docs/workflow.md

 4. Open Pull Request into dev
 5. PR must be reviewed before merging
-6. After tests pass, dev can be merged into main
+6. If there is no issues, dev can be merged into main